liormayn/memphis_ex/README.md

 docker compose up
 ```

+to alter timeouts or intervals - use common/configuration.py

 #### disclaimers and assumptions:
 1. i'm taking the news articles from the front page - some don't have summary for some reason.